-- Failure to begin submission process early enough. - Failure to provide sufficient time to complete the process. - Failure to understand the submission process. - Failure to understand the deadlines for submissions. - Failure to satisfy prerequisite registrations. - Unavailability of administrative personnel. - An upper respiratory infection (a "cold") the week of the deadline.
+- Failure to begin submission process early enough. - Failure to provide sufficient time to complete the process. - Failure to understand the submission process. - Failure to understand the deadlines for submissions. - Failure to satisfy prerequisite registrations. - Unavailability of administrative personnel.

 You are responsible for beginning the submission process in sufficient time to accommodate reasonably foreseeable incidents, contingencies, and disruptions.